Televiska/viska/notes.md

 * ~~Finish the processor for the registration~~
 * ~~Fix sip trace to log the whole message + the struct somehow~~
 * ~~Look into traits~~
+* Convert lazy query to pub struct
+* Have we added unique index in nonce ?
 * Probably we need to save all contact params in a hashmap in the store